 Too often, we take our marriages for granted and don’t invest the time and effort necessary to make them thrive.
 We get busy with work, children, and other obligations and forget that our spouses are our best friends and closest confidants.
 It’s important to remember to connect with them on a regular basis.

-Asking this question will help you gauge the state of your marriage.
+Asking this premarital counseling questions will help you gauge the state of your marriage.